Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography

 \section{Discussion}

-The experiments performed in this paper indicate that the proposed multi-stage method effectively reduces artifacts in CT images, outperforming classical methods combined with post-processing and deep learning-based post-processing.
+The experiments performed in this paper indicate that the proposed multi-stage method effectively reduces artifacts in CT images, outperforming classical methods combined with post-processing and deep learning-based post-processing in PSNRs and SSIMs.
 Our method achieves accurate artifact reduction on both the simulated and experimental datasets.
 In particular, our method demonstrates a greater advantage over post-processing when severe ring and zinger artifacts are present in the reconstructed images.

-However, even when only noise is present in the reconstructed images, our multi-stage strategy still outperforms post-processing. a qs Our method has several advantages over existing methods.
+Our method has several advantages over existing methods.
 First, it employs a multi-stage approach that reduces artifacts accurately in their natural domain, where the artifact is easier to reduce than in other domains.
 By processing data in the projection, sinogram, and reconstruction domains, our method can effectively reduce different artifacts jointly.
+This multi-stage strategy also holds potential for addressing challenges in extended-field-of-view (FOV) CT, as well as in propagation-based phase-contrast imaging, where artifacts from phase retrieval could further be addressed in their respective domains.
 Second, the neural networks in each stage can be selected and trained independently to optimize performance for specific artifacts, enabling computationally efficient training.
 Third, our method can be easily integrated into existing CT pipelines without reducing the throughput of pipelines.
+The method is conceptually applicable to cone-beam CT, particularly for smaller cone angles where the geometry closely approximates parallel-beam CT.
 Overall, our method provides an efficient and effective solution for reducing artifacts in CT images.

 Although high-quality reference data can be acquired in various manners as explained, such as scanning with high-dose CT, using more sophisticated reconstruction methods, or additional post-processing steps, our proposed method still relies on these extra steps to obtain high-quality reference data.
 These steps may require additional time and effort in real-world scenarios.
 Therefore, it is worth exploring the integration of our multi-stage strategy with self-supervised methods, for example by applying Noise2Inverse~\cite{hendriksen2020noise2inverse} in a multi-stage manner.
 This could potentially reduce the reliance on high-quality reference data and improve the applicability of our method in real-world scenarios.